A quick look at the differences between corporate and business cards.

 Business credit cards: What they are, pros and cons

 Unlike corporate credit cards, business cards are available to any-sized business – even entrepreneurs just getting started on their own.
 The application process is much less intensive and usually doesn’t require an audit of company finances.
-There are also fewer fees, including no additional charge for employee cards with cards such as Capital One Spark® Cash for Business.
+There are also fewer fees, including no additional charge for employee cards with cards such as Capital One® Spark® Cash for Business.

 While corporate cards are typically used for work-related travel and accommodation, business cards can be used to make all sorts of work purchases, including supplies or merchandise.
-This allows even small businesses to build a great credit history.
+This allows even small businesses to build a great credit profile.
 By using a business card to make larger payments, business owners can avoid racking up charges on their personal credit cards while steadily building their business credit.

-- Helps build business credit
+- Helps build business credit and separates personal from business expenses

 - Easy application process that doesn’t typically require company financial documentation